maor-paz-hs/learngo/README.md

 - Use uppercase letters for package-level variables that need to be exported (accessible outside the package).
 - Use lowercase letters for package-level variables that are not exported (accessible only within the package).
 - Use `const` for constant values that do not change throughout the program.
+- You can't declare a variable with the same name in the same scope, but you can reassign it.

 In Go, you can declare variables using the `var` keyword or the short variable declaration syntax `:=`.
 <br>